Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Female wedding bands often compliment the engagement ring.
 They can even be purchased together as a set called a bridal or wedding set.
-A wedding band can be as intricate and full of diamonds as this pavé eternity band, or as simple as this white gold band.
+A wedding band can be as intricate and full of diamonds as this pavé eternity band from Blue Nile, or as simple as this white gold band from James Allen.

 Male wedding bands tend to be more simple in style.
 Men’s wedding band materials are commonly white gold, tungsten, titanium and yellow gold.
-They can be festive like this herringbone design or a classic like this comfort fit band.
+They can be festive like this herringbone design from Blue Nile or a classic like this comfort fit band from James Allen.

 Wedding bands are traditionally worn on the ring finger, either the left or right hand, depending on the culture.
 If an engagement ring is also worn, the wedding band is put closest to the heart.